Azure/azure-quickstart-templates/201-cosmosdb-advanced-threat-protection-create-account/README.md

 ## Parameters
 The following parameters has default value allowing to deploy the template as-is without providing any parameter but could be overriden at the deployment time :

-`name` : Name of the CosmosDB Account, default is a unique string calculated from the "cosmosdb" token and the resource group id.
+`Name` : Name of the CosmosDB Account, default is a unique string calculated from the "cosmosdb" token and the resource group id.

-`location` : Location of the CosmosDB Account, default to the location of the resource group.
+`Location` : Location of the CosmosDB Account, default to the location of the resource group.

-`tier` : Offering type of the CosmosDB Account, default to Standard.
+`Tier` : Offering type of the CosmosDB Account, default to Standard.

+`Advanced Threat Protection Enabled` : Advanced Threat Protection for the CosmosDB Account, default to true (enabled).